-When the player achieves the best rank (A or S depending on region) in a B scenario, he is rewarded with both the S.Machine Gun and the Gatling.
-However, on Nintendo 64 the reward screen only shows the Gatling, despite both weapons being indeed earnt.
+When the player achieves the best rank (A or S depending on region) in a B scenario, they are rewarded with both the S.Machine Gun and the Gatling.
+However, on Nintendo 64 the reward screen only shows the Gatling, despite both weapons being indeed earned.
 It is possible that the developers got rid of this version of the screen, only keeping the equivalent for individual rewards, to save cartridge space.

-These two screens which belong respectively to the intros of the Claire B and Leon B scenarios, are sepia-toned in other versions.
+These two screens, which belong respectively to the intros of the Claire B and Leon B scenarios, are sepia-toned in other versions.
 This is our first case of red/blue color channel swap.

 Most of the in-game text is blue, while it is white in other versions.
 Only the text in files is unaffected.

-Both computers, the one in the police station and the one in the lab, have blue windows and keyboard.
+Both computers, the one in the police station and the one in the lab, have blue windows and keyboards.
 They are white in other versions.

-The red and blue color channels were (mistakenly?) swapped in the ending rank art screens, giving them a prominent blue tint.
+The red and blue color channels are swapped in the ending rank art screens, giving them a prominent blue tint.
 The distant blue light in Leon's screen has become red as a result, and the blue and red sections of his badge have swapped.

 If you didn't already encounter Brad Vickers, then at the very end of the scenario B ending you'll get a bonus image telling you how to find him.
 In the PlayStation version it explains who he is and how to find him, but in the Nintendo 64 version the first screen is missing so it only tells how to find him.
 The screen also has a case of the red/blue: The sky is now an extremely dark yellow, while the fence and clothing are blue-tinted.

 4th Survivor & To-fu Survivor

 Similarly to the blue sickness, the non selected text on the title screen appears with the wrong colour.